 Serpentine Layout

 For square or rectangular rooms, the serpentine underfloor heating pipe layout is a great choice.
-The pipes are installed in a back-and-forth pattern, alternating horizontally and vertically.
-This layout is easy to install, but heat distribution can be uneven if the correct pipe spacing is not maintained.
+The pipes are installed in a back-and-forth pattern, running from one side to the other in parallel rows.
+This layout is easy to install, but heat distribution can become uneven if the correct pipe spacing is not maintained, because the floor is warmest where the hot supply water enters and gradually cools along the run.
+Careful spacing and planning correct this.

 Serpentine Layout (Single Serpentine) of Water Underfloor Heating Pipes